The Royce Roundtable: Small-Caps Looking Strong in 2026

 1 Not annualized.

-Mr. Gannon’s, Ms. Venkatraman’s, Mr. Clark’s, Mr. Stoeffel’s, and Mr. Skinner’s thoughts and opinions concerning the stock market are solely their own and, of course, there can be no assurance with regard to future market movements.
+Mr. Clark’s, Mr. Gannon’s, Mr. Harvey, and Ms. Romeo’s thoughts and opinions concerning the stock market are solely their own and, of course, there can be no assurance with regard to future market movements.
 No assurance can be given that the past performance trends outlined above will continue in the future.

 The performance data and trends outlined in this presentation are presented for illustrative purposes only.
 Past performance is no guarantee of future results.
 Historical market trends are not necessarily indicative of future market movements.